-It’s always nice to have a direct shortcut to contact our favourites, just as in a phone contact list, you can make a home screen shortcut for your favourite chats.
+It’s always nice to have a direct shortcut to contact our favorites, just as in a phone contact list, you can make a home screen shortcut for your favorite chats.
 Here’s how you can do it:

 - Go to the Chats tab.

 - Single tap and then hold the conversation for which you wish to create the shortcut for.

 - A list of options will appear, chose Add conversation shortcut